-GENERAL PLAN POLICY CONSISTENCY FINDINGS

-Policy No. Policy Consistency Finding

-7.4.2.8 Conserve contiguous blocks of important habitat to offset the effects of increased habitat loss and fragmentation elsewhere in the County through a Biological Resource Mitigation Program (Program).
+GENERAL PLAN POLICY CONSISTENCY FINDINGS Policy No. Policy Consistency Finding Policy Conserve contiguous blocks of important habitat to offset the effects of increased habitat loss and fragmentation elsewhere in the County through a Biological Resource Mitigation Program (Program).
 The Program will result in the conservation of: 1.
 Habitats that support special status species; 2.
 Aquatic environments including streams, rivers, and lakes; 3.
 Wetland and riparian habitat; 4.
 Important habitat for migratory deer herds; and 5.
 Large expanses of native vegetation.
 A. Habitat Protection Strategy.
 The Program establishes mitigation ratios to offset impacts to special-status species habitat and special-status vegetation communities within the County.
-Special-status species include plants and animals in the following categories: • Species listed or proposed for listing as Threatened or Endangered under the federal Endangered Species Act (ESA) or the California Endangered Species Act (CESA); • Species considered as candidates for listing as Threatened or Endangered under ESA or CESA; • Wildlife species identified by California Department of Fish and • Wildlife species identified by US Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) as Species of Concern; • Wildlife species identified by US Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) as Species of Concern; • Plants listed as Endangered or Rare under the California Native Plant Protection Act; • Animals fully protected under the California Fish and Game Code; • Plants that have a California Native Plant Society (CNPS) California Rare Plant Rank (CRPR) of 1A (plants presumed extirpated in California, but more common elsewhere), 2A (plants presumed extirpated in California, but more common elsewhere), 2A (plants presumed extirpated in California, but more common elsewhere), 7A (plants are, threatened, or endangered in California and either rare or extinct elsewhere), 8 (plants rare, threatened, or endangered in California on their consideration of formal species protection under Consistent: The CVSP provides a 24-acre continuous open space network for the preservation and protection of sensitive plant and animal species.
+Special-status species include plants and animals in the following categories: • Species listed or proposed for listing as Threatened or Endangered under the federal Endangered Species Act (ESA) or the California Endangered Species Act (CESA); • Species considered as candidates for listing as Threatened or Endangered under ESA or CESA; • Wildlife species identified by California Department of Fish and • Wildlife species identified by US Fish and Wildlife Service (USFWS) and National Marine Fisheries Service (NMFS) as Species of Concern; • Plants listed as Endangered or Rare under the California Native Plant Protection Act; • Animals fully protected under the California Fish and Game Code; • Plants that have a California Native Plant Society (CNPS) California Rare Plant Rank (CRPR) of 1A (plants presumed extirpated in California and either rare or extinct elsewhere), 18 (plants rare, threatened, or endangered in California, but more common elsewhere), 28 (plants rare, threatened, or endangered in California, but more common elsewhere).
+The CNPS CRPRs are used by both CDFW and USFWS in their consideration of formal Consistent: The CVSP provides 20+ acres of continuous open space network for the preservation and protection of sensitive plant and animal species. species protection under ESA or CESA.
+With the exception of oak woodlands, which would be mitigated in accordance with the ORMP (see General Plan Policy 7.4.4.4), and Pine Hill rare plant species and their habitat, which would be mitigated in accordance with County Code Chapter 130.71 (see General Plan Policy 7.4.1.1), mitigation of impacts to vegetation communities will be implemented in accordance with the table below.
+Preservation and creation of the